allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 For the high_relevance set, subreddits were selected if they met the following criteria:
 - Subreddit has >= 20 unique retrieved items for queries within a given MMLU category; OR
 - Subreddit has >=100 retrieved items for queries across all MMLU categories.
-This yielded a list of 151 subreddits.
+This yielded a list of 151 subreddits, which can be found in `subreddits-high-relevance.txt`.

 #### Prompts